How To Fall Asleep After Drinking Coffee Before Bedtime

 I drank coffee at 5 pm and couldn’t sleep.

-If you accidentally drank caffeine before bed and can’t sleep try some guided mediation or some relaxation techniques to help you get off to sleep.
+If you accidentally drank caffeine before bed and can’t sleep, try a guided meditation or relaxation techniques to help you get off to sleep.

 Why Can’t I sleep after drinking milk tea?

-If you drink a few cups of milk tea before bed this can reduce your sleep time by approximately 1 hour per cup.
+Drinking a few cups of milk tea before bed can reduce your sleep time by approximately 1 hour per cup.
 The sugar in your tea will also give you an energy hit just before bedtime.

 Does decaf coffee make you dehydrated?